-Professor Reiko Goto, who specializes in economic philosophy, adds the perspective of philosophy to the academic field of economics.
+Professor Reiko Goto, who specializes in economic philosophy, which adds a philosophical perspective to the academic field of economics,

-He explores the ideals of "welfare," "justice," and "equality" in a world where economic rationality is prioritized.
+Explores the nature of "welfare," "justice," and "equality" in a world where economic rationality takes priority.

-In the latest research, with the keyword "capability (potential) approach",
+In the latest research, the keyword is "capability approach."

-Considering public welfare methods to enhance individual capabilities.
+We are examining ways to provide public welfare to enhance individual capabilities.

 Hidden in “Profit Maximization”